Are cordless phones safer than mobile phones?

 In our testing we found that these phones radiate much less than the DECT phones that replaced them.
 They do not radiate when there is no active call, and their radiation is sometimes less during a call.
 The downside is that they have a shorter range than a modern DECT phone and there is no warning when getting out of range of the base.

-Europe went directly to the DECT phones in the 1990s (the system was designed there).
-We don’t know if the 900 MHz phones were ever available there, or are even legal to import.
+Europe went to the DECT phones in the 1990s (the system was designed there).
+Before that they had analog cordless phones called CT1 that used the 900 MHz band (Bergqvist, 2001).
+We don’t know if that is the same as the American 900 MHz phones or whether they are even legal to import.
 If you want to import a phone from outside the region (such as the EU), check with the authorities to be sure the frequency band the phone uses is not restricted, i.e. the phone is legal to use.

 Yet another option is the fixed wireless.
 This is essentially a mobile phone that mimics a telephone landline.
 The fixed wireless device has an outlet for a telephone extension cord, that goes to an ordinary landline phone.
 The landline phone can be at least 50 ft (16 meters) from the wireless part, so there is little exposure.